nahed2019/jobpass-ms3/README.md

 ## Introduction

-Jobpass was created by Nahed Alsayed, as a portfolio to include all created projects as well as to serve all users to create their own portfolios.
+Jobpass was created by Nahed Alsayed Ahmad, as a portfolio to include all created projects as well as to serve all users to create their own portfolios.
 I know how important it’s to have a place where you can create your own portfolio by adding your Personal information, Work Experience, skills, and Projects to help everyone have better job opportunities.
 The website is fully responsive, has a consistent flow and intuitive navigation.